acidentalLia/ACIDentalDE_s-guide-to-LSD/README.md

 So that the Individual is able to, get the social data packages, of tools and stabalizing patterns, like they would any other program, from a package repository.

+\\>Declarations and definitions.

+-Your whole will be refferenced as = System

+-Your patterns of behavior and daily life as = Pattern/s